Mike Pence ‘In Fear For His Life’ Following Capitol Riot, Claims Joe Scarborough

 Trump called on Pence to challenge the electoral college results in his speech before the events of January 6.
 When the vice president said he did not have the power to do so, Trump tweeted that he was someone who lacked “courage.”
 During the storming of the Capitol, those that made it inside chanted “Where’s Mike Pence?” and “Hang Mike Pence” as they came within 100 feet of the former vice president during the day’s events.
 The Pence family will be able to retain their Secret Service protection for at least an additional six months following the end of the Trump administration.

-Scarborough went on to call on lawmakers to take the events at the Capitol as seriously as September 11, 2001, and pretending it will go away and things will return to normal is a dangerous strategy.
+Scarborough went on to call on lawmakers to take the events at the Capitol as seriously as September 11, 2001, noting that pretending it will go away and things will return to normal is a dangerous strategy.